Diegoocse/CSE15L-Lab-report-4/index.md

 2)Keys pressed were `<j>`so I could move down until I got to the bug section of the code.
 I pressed `<l>` to get to index1 and hovered over 1 pressed `<x>` then I pressed `<I>` and corrected 1 to 2 then I pressed `<esc>` to finish

-3) The command opens the Example.java file in the src directory for editing in the vim text editor.
+3) These commands edit the file in the vim text editor.

 Run the tests, demonstrating that they now succeed: